Barbados Travel Guide

 All the buses will have a sign in the dash showing their destination but never hesitate to double check with the driver or attendant to make sure they’re going where you want, they’ll always be willing to help.
 Buses are extremely frequent and unless you’re going to an out of the way destination it's rare to wait more than a couple minutes for one, plus it's by far the most affordable way to get around.

 The main areas to stay are along the south and west coasts.
 This is where all the action is; beaches, restaurants, and nightlife.
-There are hotels scattered along the coast ranging from upscale all-inclusives to more casual room only.
+There are hotels scattered along the coast ranging from upscale all-inclusive resorts to more casual room only accommodations.
 Airbnb and apartment rentals are plentiful both on the water and short drives or walks to the coast, but of course expect to pay much more for oceanfront.
 Apartment or villa rentals can be arranged in advance through property management services, both for short and long term stays.

 You can find a town or area to stay in that suits every travel style, regardless what type of accommodation you’re staying in.